jjgarrid/Sight-Reduction-Library/docs/sight_reduction_documentation.md

 - Observed altitude of the celestial body
 - Atmospheric temperature
 - Atmospheric pressure
+- Observer altitude above sea level (especially important for aviation)

+### Aviation-Specific Corrections
+When performing celestial navigation from aircraft, additional corrections are required:

+#### Bubble Sextant Corrections
+In aviation, a bubble sextant provides an artificial horizon, eliminating the need for a visible horizon.
+The bubble sextant correction adjusts for:
+- Aircraft altitude above sea level
+- Atmospheric conditions at flight altitude
+- Bubble stability and alignment

+#### Aircraft Movement Corrections
+Positions change significantly during flight, requiring:
+- Position shift calculations based on aircraft speed and course
+- Time interval corrections for celestial body position changes
+- Adjustment of assumed position for accurate intercept calculations

+The aircraft movement correction accounts for the distance traveled during the observation period and adjusts the calculated position accordingly:
+- `distance_traveled = speed × time_interval`
+- Position shift based on course direction
+- Updated assumptions for sight reduction calculations

 ### Dip of Horizon
 When an observer is at an elevated position (like on a ship or on a hill), the horizon appears lower than it would from sea level.
 This correction accounts for the apparent lowering of the horizon based on the observer's height above sea level.